 The capacity to preserve culture is most strongly related to involving and educating the younger generations in a traditional way of life.
-One of the most fundamental demonstrations of this education is in caribou hunting.
-(Figure 38) In 2000-01, only 1-2% of community members said that they had taken a youth caribou hunting.
-(Figure 27) Use of Chipewyan language in the home is also low.
-(Figure 40) These statistics suggest that Lutsel K'e faces many challenges in cultural preservation.
+One of the most fundamental demonstrations of this education is in caribou hunting (Figure 37).
+In 2000-02, between 64% to 80% of community members said that they had not taken a youth caribou hunting (Figure 32).
+Use of Chipewyan language in the home is also low (Figure 46-47).
+These statistics suggest that Lutsel K'e faces many challenges in cultural preservation.